The Special K Diet Plan

 While badges and the metaphorical ‘pat on the back’ do spur you on, I think that being able to see your weight loss progress in a graph or chart helps to spur you on and see where you are going wrong.
 Receiving a badge or trophy for a milestone is a great way to reward but I got two badges for not really doing anything.

 We all need support when we’re on a weight loss journey but sometimes, those nearest and dearest to us can end up unintentionally being diet saboteurs for lots of different reasons.
 Having like-minded people to talk to is a fantastic way to keep your hands out of the biscuit barrel as is having support from experts on hand.
 Forums, knowledgeable articles and a help team that are on hand when the temptation is getting too much is a real boon.

 We all know that the best way to lose weight is to have fewer calories than your body needs and straight forward calorie counting is the simplest way to achieve your weight loss goals.
 Being in control of your rate of loss, being able to add in extra calories for exercise and learning what food fits with your calorie intake is essential to ensure you don’t end up back in the same position in two years’ time.
 Education, expert support and flexibility are essential tools in any weight loss journey.

 You can use the databases and tools in WLR to find the best diet for you.
 Keep online food and exercise diaries, set a weight loss goal and see how many calories you need to get there.
 Try it free for 24 hours.

-For more information visit the Kelloggs Cereal Diet website
+For more information visit the Kelloggs Special K website website